-Trade receivables of the Company are majorly from Central Electricity Distribution Companies (DISCOM) which is Government entity and from related party.
-The Company is regularly receiving its dues from DISCOM and related parties.
-Delayed payments carries interest as per the terms of agreements with DISCOM and related parties.
-Trade receivables are majorly due for lesser than one year, accordingly in relation to these dues, the Company does not foresee any Credit Risk.
+Major receivables of the company are from State distribution Companies (DISCOM) which are Government entities.
+The Company is regularly receiving its dues from DISCOM.
+Delayed payments carries interest as per the terms of agreements.
+Trade receivables are due for lesser than one year, accordingly in relation to these dues, the Company does not foresee any significant Credit Risk.